jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Low hanging fruit
-- summoner does damage but shouldn't
 - small bugs:
     - should be able to disable UI without admin mode on
     - bug: Archer sounds like he's playing attack sfx twice
-    - Summoner shows attack range but shouldn't since they don't attack directly
     - dead units in front of walls render behind walls
     - swap then damage hurts yourself also, it shouldn't be this way it should hurt the target
     - after swapping I got stuck in a wall